aametwally/WEVOTE/TUTORIAL.md

 ### Prepare the Shell Script

 To start making a WEVOTE script, create a new file using vim in a directory where you would like to store your shell scripts.
-No file extension is required.
-For our examples, we name this script WEVOTERUN and we will use the directory ~/Scripts (you can enter "mkdir Scripts" in your home directory to make this).
+For our examples, we name this script WEVOTERUN.sh and we will use the directory ~/TestWEVOTE (you can enter "mkdir Scripts" in your home directory to make this).
 ```
 cd
-mkdir Scripts
+mkdir TestWEVOTE
-cd Scripts
+cd TestWEVOTE
 vim WEVOTERUN
 ```